 I have always been fascinated by the Boston Tea Party since I was a child.
 Perhaps just the imagery of chucking crates full of tea over the ship and turning the ocean into a big swirling cup of tea have entertained my thoughts even though we know it was not nearly that glamorous!

-Begin by soaking several tea bags in hot water (make sure that it’s not too hot that it will burn the kids however!).
-After the tea bags have been soaking in the warm water for about 5-8 minutes take one completely soaked tea bag and saturate a piece of white paper with it.
-It’s OK to soak the paper and don’t worry if the tea bag.
+Begin by soaking several tea bags in hot water – hot tap water is just fine!
+Your water doesn’t have to be boiling although that does allow the tea to diffuse quicker.
+After the tea bags have been soaking in the warm water for about 5-8 minutes take one completely soaked tea bag and “scrape” it along a blank piece of paper to saturate the paper with the tea bag.